-EDCI 5900 Introduction to Research (3) Overview and planning for graduate school with an introduction and study of the major principles, tools, and techniques employed in educational research, including the development of a research prospectus.
+EDFL 5440 Middle School Curriculum and Instruction (3) A graduate course designed to introduce middle school teachers to effective teaching strategies and best practices found in exemplary middle schools.
+Prerequisites: EDFL 5130 and admission to Teacher Education Program.
+EDFL 5900 Introduction to Research (3) Overview and planning for graduate studies with an introduction and study of the major principles, tools, and techniques employed in educational research, including the development of a research prospectus.

-EDCI 6100 M.S.E.
+EDFL 6100 M.S.E.
 Internship (3) Designed to provide relevant and practical application of the teaching/learning process within the actual classroom.
-Prerequisites: EDCI 5900; Taken during the last 12 hours of the Program of Study, but prior to the Capstone (EDCI 6110).
+Prerequisites: EDFL 5900; Taken during the last 12 hours of the Program of Study, but prior to the Capstone (EDFL 6110).

-EDCI 6110 Capstone (2) Designed to synthesize information from M.S.E. coursework and classroom experiences.
+EDFL 6110 Capstone (2) Designed to synthesize information from M.S.E. coursework and classroom experiences.
 Culminates with a summative portfolio assignment reflecting NBPT Standards.
-Prerequisite: EDCI 6100.

-EDCI 6240 Supervision of the Literacy Program (2) Examination of the supervisory problems concerned with literacy programs including program planning, program assessment, and effective instruction.
-EDCI 6900 Readings in Education (1-5) For advanced students in education.
+Prerequisite: EDFL 6100.
+EDFL 6240 Supervision of the Literacy Program (2) Examination of the supervisory problems concerned with literacy programs including program planning, program assessment, and effective instruction.

+EDFL 6900 Readings in Education (1-5) For advanced students in education.
 Individual study and research regarding problems or areas of particular interest in education.
 A written report or reports will be required.
 May be repeated for a maximum of 5 semester hours.

-EDCI 6960 Research Problems (2) Special investigation of an approved problem in the major field.
+EDFL 6960 Research Problems (2) Special investigation of an approved problem in the major field.
 A prospectus is required.
 May be repeated for a maximum of 6 semester hours.
-Prerequisite: EDCI 5900.
+Prerequisite: EDFL 5900.

-EDCI 6990 Thesis (3) Special investigation of an approved problem in classroom teaching resulting in a formal thesis.
+EDFL 6990 Thesis (3) Special investigation of an approved problem in classroom teaching resulting in a formal thesis.
 A prospectus is required.
 May be repeated for a maximum of 6 semester hours.